-Appeal of Disqualification from the TASC State Board Election

-From the time a school is disqualified from the election, the school will be allotted 1 hour (60 minutes) to write and file an appeal by presenting it to the State Vice President School's advisor.
-The TASC Board will vote to determine if the appeal will be accepted or denied.
-The decision of the TASC Board is final.
+From the time a school is disqualified from the election, the school will be allotted 30 minutes to write and file an appeal by presenting it to the State Vice President school's advisor.
+Appeals will be voted on by an appeals committee consisting of the following board members: Past President Advisor if on-site, Elected Advisors to the Board who are on-site, and elected officer school students and advisors.
+Decisions made by the appeals committee are final and may not be appealed.

 School Name:

-Advisors Name:
+Advisor Name:

 Student Representative Name:

 Office Filed For:

 Reason for the appeal:

+-

+-
-Candidate Advisor Signature

-Candidate Student Rep Signature
+Candidate Advisor Signature Candidate Student Rep Signature

 Board decision: (circle one) Accepted Denied

-Signature of TASC VP Advisor

-Signature of TASC President Advisor
+Signature of TASC VP Advisor Signature of TASC President Advisor

-Signature of VP Student Rep

-Signature of President Student Rep
+Signature of VP Student Rep Signature of President Student Rep